 About our Society

 The German Society for Plant Sciences (literally "German Botanical Society", Deutsche Botanische Gesellschaft, DBG) is the largest organisation for plant scientists in the German speaking area.
-The DBG unites more than 1,000 scientific plant scientists (April 2022), ranging from molecular and genetic biologists to vegetation sociologists and ecosystem scientists.
+The DBG unites more than 1,100 scientific plant scientists (in August 2024), ranging from molecular and genetic biologists to vegetation sociologists and ecosystem scientists.

 Purposes